Collagia-Inc/tap-rest-template/README.md

 # tap-rest-template

-`tap-rest-template` is a Singer Tap for SSP.
-It is assumed SSP will primarily use this target in association with the aws s3 tap though not required.
+`tap-rest-template` is a Singer Tap for Collagia.
+It is assumed Collagia will primarily use this target in association with the aws s3 tap though not required.

 This was extended from the [Meltano Target SDK](https://sdk.meltano.com).